 Poses or asanas are held for up to 5 minutes at a time and focus is on the sensations in the stretching of the muscles or the flexibility of the joints.
 It is a very gentle way of improving health and making giant strides in suppleness and poise.

-However, mats can be bought for under £10 in some of the supermarkets.
+However, mats can be bought for under £10 in many of the supermarkets.
 If you intend to continue you will probably want to get your own.

 The blanket is used to keep warm during the important relaxation phase before and afterwards.

 Make sure you are not wearing anything that will restrict your movement.
 That may include tight belts and some types of jewellery.

 Do not eat for an hour before your session and do not eat a large meal for 2 to 3 hours before your yoga session.